raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 - Try changing the balloons' popping order.
 To do this, just change the order in which the GPIO pin numbers are used.

 - Why not trying to have the balloons pop when a motion sensor is triggered.
-You can find out how to use a motion sensor in [this resource](https://www.raspberrypi.org/learning/parent-detector/)
+You can find out how to use a motion sensor in [parent detector](https://www.raspberrypi.org/learning/parent-detector/)